 For years, the stereotypical corporate video background is usually represented by music laden with 80s keyboards and soft-sounding guitars.
 Throw in an anchorman-sounding voiceover, add some shots of people walking and smiling at each other, dub it to a VHS tape with a hard case, and you’ve got yourself an old-school corporate training video for the ages.

 Of course, expectations have changed with video in a business setting, as viewers have tiny attention spans and a large amount of skepticism with corporate content.
 The music needs to add credibility to the overall project.

-Here are some examples of how to find the right music for your video:
+Here are some tips for the right music for your video:

 1. Listen for Cues from TV Shows, Documentaries, and Movies